bajamircea/bajamircea.github.io/_posts/2021-08-18-deduction-intro.markdown

 "$$A \to B$$" ($$A$$ implies $$B$$) from the same set of premises $$\Gamma$$ without $$A$$.

 Very informally a deduction theorem states that "implies implies implies".
+This is a pun to the fact that the material implication logical operator $$\to$$ is closely related to the deduction yields ($$\vdash$$), either of them is called implication (usually when it's clear from context which one is meant).

 The reason for being a general name is that words like "there is a proof", represented by the symbol $$\vdash$$, are relative to a formal system e.g.